paperless-ngx/paperless-ngx/docs/advanced_usage.md

     be triggered, leading to failures as two tasks work on the same document path

+!!! warning

+    If your script modifies `DOCUMENT_WORKING_PATH` in a non-deterministic way, this may allow duplicate documents to be stored

 A simple but common example for this would be creating a simple script like this: